zakejabar/StudyMate_Agent/SETUP_GUIDE.md

 ## ✅ **System Status: READY TO DEPLOY**

-Once you complete the setup steps above, the BinusBrain system will be **100% functional** and ready for use by Binus students!
+Once you complete the setup steps above, the StudyMate system will be **100% functional** and ready for use by Binus students!

 **Estimated Setup Time**: 15-20 minutes total
 **Skill Level Required**: Beginner (following the steps above)